-- You Could also explore your family history – Layers of London have a great project to support this.
+- You Could also explore your family history

 - A Day of Unlimited Screen Time – We’re planning to let the kids have one day of unlimited screen time.
 Its not for everyone but, because we are usually very strict with it, it will be a massive novelty for our kids

 - Moving their bedroom furniture around – I used to love doing this as a child, you could even redecorate with them if you have some paint and they are old enough